One sleepy morning at Summer Camp, little Libby (changed her

 Driving back to work after my short break, I was surprised by how excited I felt over presenting Libby with this seashell.
 It seemed so silly.
 But then it hit me: God the Father must feel this way about us.
 I was reminded of the “ask, seek, knock” passage in Matthew 7:

-“Which of you, if your son asks for bread, will give him a stone?
+9 “Which of you, if your son asks for bread, will give him a stone?
 10 Or if he asks for a fish, will give him a snake?
-11 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!
+11 If you, then, though you are evil, know how to give good gifts to your children, how much more will your Father in heaven give good gifts to those who ask him!”

-So if I, a grumpy, sleepy, selfish, caffeine-deprived camp counselor can give an undeserved gift to a camper, our heavenly Father can give and wants to give infinitely more abundantly.
-He has infinitely more resources and infinitely more compassion.
+resources and infinitely more compassion.
 We only need to trust this and look to him to provide.
 God has already sacrificed his Son so that we might have life.
 Surely we can trust his goodness in the little things.
 Romans 8:32 puts it this way,

-If we believe that God loves us as much as the Scriptures say he does, why would we not trust that our Father deeply desires to dote upon us, his children.
+32 He who did not spare his own Son, but gave him up for us all—how will he not also, along with him, graciously give us all things?If we believe that God loves us as much as the Scriptures say he does, why would we not trust that our Father deeply desires to dote upon us, his children.
 He wants us to have his seashells.
 He wants to help us.
 He gets excited about it.
 Jeremiah 32:40-41 says,

-For me, meditating upon this truth changes the way I relate to God.
+40 I will make an everlasting covenant with them: I will never stop doing good to them, and I will inspire them to fear me, so that they will never turn away from me.
+41 I will rejoice in doing them good and will assuredly plant them in this land with all my heart and soul.For me, meditating upon this truth changes the way I relate to God.
 When I've forgotten God's goodness, I feel dry.
 I strive to finish every race by my own strength and I become exhausted quickly.
 When I am reminded of God's goodness and love, my confidence is renewed and I turn to God for help more often, instead of trying to do everything on my own.
 When I remember that God gets excited about giving me good gifts, like seashells, I am more apt to trust him with all aspects of my life.
 I know him as loving Father, not stingy King.
 I delight in his goodness and seek to give to others what I have been given.

 No comments: